Mac Gargan: Scorpion

 Scorpion temporarily works for Roxxon and helps them in their phony "rehabilitation therapy".
 Roxxon updates the Scorpion's powers and costume and promises he will get back at his enemies.
 Spider-Man convinces Scorpion that he is only being used.
 Scorpion then turns on Roxxon and is then defeated by Spider-Man.
 Gargan reappears in the aftermath of the Secret War that was organized by Nick Fury against Latveria.
-He is among the supervillains who were supplied with enhanced technology by Latverian dictator Lucia von Bardas and sent to attack the heroes involved in Fury's Secret War.
+He is among the supervillains who were supplied with enhanced technology by Lucia von Bardas and sent to attack the heroes involved in Fury's Secret War.
 The villains' technologies are hijacked by von Bardas, supplying her with power, potentially at the cost of the villains' lives, but the assembled heroes defeat von Bardas and apprehend Scorpion and the others.

 Venom

 Later on, through circumstances yet to be revealed, Norman Osborn reveals Spider-Man's true identity to Gargan and gives him orders to kidnap Peter's Aunt May should Osborn ever be captured and imprisoned.
-When Spider-Man defeats Osborn, he is imprisoned and Gargan carries out Osborn's orders in kidnapping Aunt May.
+When Spider-Man defeats Osborn, he is imprisoned and Gargan carries out Osborn's orders in kidnapping May.
 Gargan eventually summons Peter and tells him the only way he can see his aunt again is to break Norman out of jail.
 Shortly thereafter, the Venom symbiote approaches Gargan, offering him new abilities, and Gargan becomes bonded with the creature.
 This would later give him an extra edge as part of Norman Osborn's Sinister Twelve.
-Even with these additional powers he is still swiftly defeated by Spider-Man, as Captain America, Iron Man, Daredevil, Yellowjacket and the Fantastic Four deal with the rest of the Twelve.
+Even with these additional powers he is still swiftly defeated by Spider-Man, as Captain America, Iron Man, Daredevil, Yellowjacket, and the Fantastic Four deal with the rest of the Twelve.
 Though incarcerated, Gargan is unfazed, as with his new powers come the respect of becoming an "A-list" villain at last.

 Alongside Spider-Man and other villains and heroes, Venom is kidnapped by other-dimensional forces.
 He succeeds in killing Spider-Man, who is really the original Space Phantom in disguise.
-For his crimes, the Inhumans matriarch Medusa orders his execution and almost carries it out herself.
+For his crimes, Medusa orders his execution and almost carries it out herself.
 Later, he tries to kill the other participants for the Beyonder's wish fulfillment prize for the winner, but fails and is returned to Earth alongside the rest of the group.